JBroks/unicornattractor_issue_tracker/README.md

 #### Python

-Python code was validated using[PEP8 Online](http://pep8online.com).
+Python code was validated using [PEP8 Online](http://pep8online.com).
 All errors and warnings were fixed to validate the code agains the PEP8 requirements.

 The only warning that was not fixed in some cases was the following:
 ```